ServiceNow/TapeAgents/README.md

 </div>

-*TapeAgents* is an experimental framework to build, debug, serve and optimize AI agents.
-The key concept of the framework is *Tape*: a complete semantic-level log of the agent's session.
-All Agent-Environment interactions are mediated by the orchestrator and must go through the tape
+**TapeAgents** is a framework to build, debug, serve and optimize your AI agent.
+It takes a holistic view of the agent lifecycle and aims to support you at all stages.
+The main distinguishing feature of the framework is that by design a TapeAgent creates its
+**Tape**: a comprehensive semantic log of the agent's session that greatly facilitates audit, debugging, finetuning, agent optimization, etc. A Tape contains a context and a sequence of `Step` objects.
+A step can represent an agent’s action, thought, environment observation, or control flow.

 ![image](/assets/overview.png)